New robust inference for predictive regressions: Monte-Carlo Simulations

-The power curves for the regime switching case presented in Figure \ref{fig4} demonstrate that the test based on $\tau(\hat{\sigma})$ has better power properties than other tests in the case $\bar{\kappa}=0.$ For the case of the near unit root persistence in the regressor, the power properties of the Cauchy RT test appear to be better than those of the test based on $\tau(\hat{\sigma})$ for relatively small sample sizes (small values of $T$).
-However, as the sample size increases, the test based on $\tau(\hat{\sigma})$ becomes more powerful than the Cauchy RT test (see, e.g., Figure \ref{fig4} for the case $\bar{\kappa}=5$ and $T=50$).
-For large deviations from a unit root regressors ($\bar{\kappa}=20$), the Cauchy RT is more powerful than other tests, but the power curves appear to be very similar.
+The power curves for the regime switching case presented in Figure \ref{fig3} demonstrate that the test based on the proposed test $\tau(\hat{\sigma})$ has better power properties than other tests in the case $\bar{\kappa}=0.$ For the case of the near unit root persistence in the regressor, the power properties of the Cauchy RT test appear to be better than those of the test based on $\tau(\hat{\sigma})$ for relatively small sample sizes (small values of $T$).
+However, as the sample size increases, the test based on $\tau(\hat{\sigma})$ becomes more powerful than the Cauchy RT test (see, e.g., Figure \ref{fig3} for the case $\bar{\kappa}=5$ and $T=50$).
+For large deviations from a unit root regressor ($\bar{\kappa}=20$), the Cauchy RT is more powerful than other tests, but the power curves appear to be very similar.

-Figures \ref{fig5}-\ref{fig10} present the numerical results on power properties under discrete time settings for all the tests considered except Cauchy RT that is inapplicable in the discrete time settings.
-The results in the figures are provided for the cases of constant volatility; the structural break in volatility; the GARCH cases, respectively.
-For all the cases the conclusions on power properties of the tests and their comparisons are virtually the same as in continuous time framework.
+Figures \ref{fig4}-\ref{fig6} present the numerical results on power properties under discrete time settings for all the tests considered except Cauchy RT which is inapplicable in discrete time settings.
+Results in the figures are provided for the cases of the structural break in volatility (Figure \ref{fig4}); the GARCH cases with $(\alpha,\theta)=(0.9,0.1)$ (Figure \ref{fig5}) and $(\alpha,\theta)=(0.1,0.9)$ (Figure \ref{fig6}).
+For all the cases, the conclusions on power properties of the tests and their comparisons are virtually the same as in the continuous time framework.

 Overall, the numerical results on finite sample properties of the tests indicate good performance of the test based on $\tau(\hat{\sigma})$ in comparison to the Cauchy RT.
 Again, the latter test is inapplicable in the discrete time settings.
 Their relative finite sample performances vary across different models.
 Which test should be used in practice depends on the availability of high frequency data as well as the size-power trade-off for a specific model.
-Therefore, it seems fair to say that the proposed test in this paper and the Cauchy RT complement each other rather than substituting.
+Therefore, the test proposed in this paper and the Cauchy RT complement rather than substitute one another.

 \newcolumntype{C}{>{ \arraybackslash}X}